zunyiliu/C-plus-plus/C++ concurrency in action/recursive_lock.md

 }

-// a real example of using the lock in recursion
-// control the depth of the recursion, in real case if you are dfs a tree then the end will become the leaf node int depth1 = 0;
+// a real example of using the lock in recursion int depth1 = 0; // depth is used to control the stop point of recursion, in real world if you are dfs a tree then the end will be after visiting of the leaf node int depth2 = 0; recursive_mutex mtx;
-int depth2 = 0;
-recursive_mutex mtx;
 void dfs1() {